 An often overlooked area of liver health is the unwanted buildup of fat deposits in the liver.
 This condition is known as nonalcoholic fatty liver (NAFL) and is common in people with specific conditions such as obesity and type 2 diabetes.
 For example, researchers have found NAFL in 40 to 80 percent of people with type 2 diabetes and 30 to 90 percent of people who are obese.[iv]
 Additionally, it is estimated that 1 in 4 people worldwide has some sort of NAFL, while in the U.S., up to 100 million people may have fatty livers.[v]
 Even though the above metabolic conditions contribute to having a fatty liver, it is not limited to people with these challenges.
 Certain medications, high blood fats, certain types of infections, and even pregnancy can be underlying causes of fatty deposits forming in the liver.[vi]

-The active substance in milk thistle is silymarin, which is made up of several natural plant molecules.
-Studies show that silymarin may help the liver cells’ regeneration, decrease inflammation, and protect liver cells from damage in an antioxidant-type manner.[vii]
+The active substance in milk thistle is silymarin, which comprises several natural plant molecules.
+Studies show that silymarin may help the liver cells regenerate, decrease inflammation, and protect them from damage in an antioxidant-type manner.[vii]

+Altilix is the clinically studied ingredient I recommend if you are looking for artichoke.
 Artichoke has been used in traditional medicine for centuries as a specific liver and gallbladder remedy.
-The active ingredient in artichoke is cynarin which is found in the highest concentrations in the leaves.
-Like silymarin, cynarin has demonstrated liver protecting and regenerating effects in several studies.[viii].
+The active ingredient in artichoke is cynarin, which is found in the highest concentrations in the leaves.
+Research with Altilix shows an improvement in NAFL parameters, including liver enzymes, glucose metabolism, and blood fats (Cholesterol and Triglycerides).
+Like silymarin, cynarin has demonstrated liver-protecting and regenerating effects in several studies.[viii].

 Dandelion has been tested against various drugs and chemical-induced chronic liver diseases in experimental animals and has yielded promising results.
 In vitro studies also show liver-protective, antioxidant, and anti-inflammatory properties.[ix].